SainsburyWellcomeCentre/crabs-exploration/guides/ExtractFramesCluster.md

    sacct -X -j 3813494,3813184
    ```

-   To check the timelimit of the jobs submitted by user `sminano`
+   To check the time limit of the jobs submitted by a user (for example, `sminano`)

    ```
    squeue -u sminano --format="%i %P %j %u %T %l %C %S"